Adamm00/IPSet_ASUS/README.md

 ### Whitelisting

-- `firewall whitelist ip 8.8.8.8 "Apples"` - Whitelist an IPv4 address with an optional comment and remove an exact matching ban.
+- `firewall whitelist ip 8.8.8.8 1.1.1.1 comment "Trusted"` - Whitelist one or more IPv4 addresses with one optional quoted comment and remove exact matching bans.
-- `firewall whitelist range 8.8.8.0/24 "Apples"` - Whitelist an IPv4 CIDR range with an optional comment and remove an exact matching ban.
+- `firewall whitelist range 8.8.8.0/24 1.1.1.0/24 comment "Trusted"` - Whitelist one or more IPv4 CIDR ranges with one optional quoted comment and remove exact matching bans.
-- `firewall whitelist domain example.com` - Resolve a domain and whitelist its current IPv4 addresses.
+- `firewall whitelist domain example.com example.net` - Resolve one or more domains and whitelist their current IPv4 addresses.
-- `firewall whitelist asn AS123456` - Download and whitelist the IPv4 ranges announced by an ASN.
+- `firewall whitelist asn AS123456 AS654321` - Download and whitelist the IPv4 ranges announced by one or more ASNs.
-- `firewall whitelist vpn` - Refresh detected VPN subnet whitelist entries.
+- `firewall whitelist vpn` - Refresh VPN whitelist entries from Merlin's configured NVRAM values.
 - `firewall whitelist remove entry 8.8.8.8` - Remove an exact IPv4 address or CIDR range from the whitelist.
+- `firewall whitelist remove domain example.com example.net` - Remove one or more stored manual domain whitelists without another DNS lookup.
+- `firewall whitelist remove asn AS123456 AS654321` - Remove entries labelled with one or more supplied ASNs.
 - `firewall whitelist remove comment "Apples"` - Remove whitelist entries whose comments contain the supplied text.
 - `firewall whitelist remove all` - Flush the whitelist and rebuild only the automatic and shared entries.
 - `firewall whitelist refresh` - Refresh automatic, shared, VPN, CDN, and persistent domain whitelist entries.